jjstoo/space-blaster/README.md

 - Create a build directory: `mkdir build && cd build`
 - build: `cmake .. && make`

+You can also get a pre-built binary from the [action artifacts](https://github.com/jjstoo/space-blaster/actions/workflows/cmake.yml)

 ## What's missing?

 A lot of things!
 Objects are not reasonably culled when out of view, resulting